Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 an article by Gerald Schroeder

 One of the most obvious perceived contradictions between Torah and science is the age of the universe.
 Is it billions of years old, like scientific data, or is it thousands of years, like Biblical data?
-When we add up the generations of the Bible, we come to fewer than 6000 years.
+When we add up the generations of the Bible and then add the secular rulers that followed, we come to fewer than 6000 years.
 Whereas, data from the Hubbell telescope or from the land based telescopes in Hawaii, indicate the number at 15 billion years plus or minus 10%.
-In trying to resolve this apparent conflict, I use only ancient biblical commentary because modern commentary already knows modern science, and so it is influenced by that science always.
+In trying to resolve this apparent conflict, I use only ancient biblical commentary because modern commentary already knows modern science, and so it is influenced by what science always.

-This ancient commentary was finalized hundreds or thousands of years ago, long before Hubbell was a gleam in his great-grandparent's eye.
+These ancient commentaries were finalized hundreds or thousands of years ago, long before Hubbell was a gleam in his great-grandparent's eye.
 So there's no possibility of Hubbell or any other scientific data influencing these concepts.
-That's a key component in my attempt to keep the following discussion objective.
+That's a key component in keeping the following discussion objective.

 Universe with a Beginning

 That was 1959.
-In 1965, Penzias and Wilson discovered the echo of the Big Bang in the black of the sky at night, and the world paradigm changed from a universe that was eternal to a universe that had a beginning.
+In 1965, Arno Penzias and Robert Wilson discovered the echo of the Big Bang in the black of the sky at night, and the world paradigm changed from a universe that was eternal to a universe that had a beginning.
 Science had made an enormous paradigm change in its understanding of the world.
 Understand the impact.
 Science said that our universe had a beginning.
 I can't overestimate the import of that scientific "discovery."
 Evolution, cave men, these are all trivial problems compared to the fact that we now understand that we had a beginning.
+Exactly as the Bible had claimed for three millennia.

 Of course, the fact that there was a beginning does not prove that there was a beginner.
 Whether the second half of Genesis 1:1 is correct, we don't know from a secular point of view.
-The first half is "In the beginning;" the second half is "G-d created the Heavens and the Earth."
+The first half is "In the beginning;" the second half is "God created the Heavens and the Earth."
 Physics allows for a beginning without a beginner.
-I'm not going to get into that today, but my new book, "The Science of G-d," examines this in great detail.
+I'm not going to get into the physics of that here.
+"The Science of God," my second book, examines this in great detail.

 It All Starts From Rosh Hashana

 The question we're left with is, how long ago did the "beginning" occur?
-Was it, as the Bible might imply, 5758 years, or was it the 15 billions of years that's accepted by the scientific community?
+Was it, as the Bible might imply, fewer than 6,000 years, or was it the 14 to 15 billions of years that are accepted by the scientific community?
 The first thing we have to understand is the origin of the Biblical calendar.
-The Jewish year, 5758 years, is figured by adding up the generations since Adam.
-Additionally, there are six days leading up to the creation to Adam.
-These six days are significant as well.

 Looking Deeper into the Text